akrck02/papiro/resources/wiki/installation/github-pages.md

  This workflow will download the latest version of papiro, convert and index your documents and deploy the website to a branch called gh-pages in your repository.

-> ⚠️ Make sure that the actions can write into the repository and that the gh-pages branch is used as gh-pages branch
+> ⚠️ Make sure that the actions can write into the repository and that the gh-pages branch is used as github pages branch in the configuration

 ---